 You might have to pay taxes when selling your home.
-But there are ownership and use requirements that can help you avoid paying taxes on some of the gains you’ve accrued during the time of your ownership.
+But there are ownership and use requirements that can help you on some of the gains you’ve accrued during the time of your ownership.
 So before you finalize your home-selling plans talk to your tax professional.
 Don’t skip this step.
 It’s not a debt you want to be surprised about at some time in the future.

 Even if you’re not selling – not even thinking of selling – this information is a keeper!